On a client’s profile, you can access the Medications tab to prescribe new medications and manage existing ones.

 How do I set up cross-coverage in my group practice?

-Note: There isn’t a way to add clinicians to a client’s Clinicians granted access list in bulk.
-However, to grant another ePrescribing access to the Medications tab for all clients, you can update their team member role to clinician with entire practice access.
+Note: There isn’t a way to grant clinicians access in bulk.
+However, you can grant a clinician access to the Medications tab for all clients by updating their team member role to Clinician with entire practice access.
 To update a team member’s role, see Updating a team member’s role or access level.

 Only the primary clinician will receive ePrescribe alerts for the client.